 These two manta rays are very different, namely when it comes to

-- Their size – the giant manta ray being bigger than the reef manta.
+- Their size – the giant manta ray is bigger than the reef manta.
 Even though reef mantas are huge already!

 - Their habitat and distribution – we’re still learning about their migration patterns, but there are very clear differences between both types of manta rays

-- Coloration – each type has their own distinctive color pattern.
+- Coloration – each type has its own distinctive color pattern.

 There is much confusion about the types of manta rays out there, even though there are only two.
 And even though both types are huge, only one of them is called “giant manta ray” 🙂